 Diabetes can increase your risk for many health conditions, including stroke.

 Diabetes affects the body’s ability to create insulin or use it properly.
 Since insulin plays an important role in pulling glucose into cells from the bloodstream, people with diabetes are often left with too much sugar in their blood.
-That’s because their body is often unable to maintain the delicate balance that insulin plays in helping blood cells create energy from sugar.
-Over time, this excess sugar can lead to the buildup of clots or fat deposits inside vessels that supply blood to the neck and brain.
+Over time, this excess sugar can contribute to the buildup of clots or fat deposits inside vessels that supply blood to the neck and brain.
 This process is known as atherosclerosis.